 top of page

 Gross Potential Rent (GPR) is a term used in real estate, particularly when discussing rental properties like apartment buildings.
 Understanding GPR is important for anyone interested in real estate, whether you're thinking about becoming a landlord or just curious about how rental properties work.
-In this blog we will learn the impact of market conditions on gross potential rent in 2024.

 house for rent